Australian Car Brands

 Elfin Logo

 Elfin is one of the few automobile manufacturers in Australia that has not been closed down.
 It still exists, although it has not produced anything since March 2012.
-As the full name of the company (Elfin Sports Cars Pty Ltd.) suggests, it specializes in the production of racing and sports cars.
+As the company’s full name (Elfin Sports Cars Pty Ltd.) suggests, it specializes in producing racing and sports cars.

 The company was founded in 1959 and has changed many owners, never staying with anyone for long.
-It is currently owned by former racing driver Tom Walkinshaw, who has been dead since 2010.
+It is owned by former racing driver Tom Walkinshaw, who died in 2010.

-The organization is headquartered in Melbourne, with factories located nearby in the suburbs.
-Until 2012, three car models were produced there: the MS8 Clubman, MS8 Streamliner, and T5 Clubman sports cars.
+The organization is headquartered in Melbourne, with factories in the suburbs.
+Until 2012, three car models were produced: the MS8 Clubman, MS8 Streamliner, and T5 Clubman sports cars.

 Ford Australia